syncfusion-content/blazor-docs/blazor/pdfviewer/getting-started/features.md

 * Formfilling
 * Handwritten Signature

->Note: There is a separate PDF Viewer component for Blazor server-side and Blazor client-side applications.
+> There is a separate PDF Viewer component for Blazor server-side and Blazor client-side applications.
 >* The `SfPdfViewerServer` control is for Blazor server-side application.
 This control resides with Syncfusion.Blazor.PdfViewerServer.Windows NuGet package.
 This server-side control is highly recommended.
 >* The `SfPdfViewer` control is for Blazor client-side application.
 This control requires server-side processing to render the PDF files through web service.
 It resides with Syncfusion.Blazor.PdfViewer NuGet package.